paulscherrerinstitute/fast-feedback-indexer/indexer/README.md

 ### Dependencies

-* Minimize indexer API include dependencies, try to rely on standard C++17 only
-* Minimize linkage dependencies, try to rely on standard C++17 and CUDA runtime only
+* The indexer needs C++17 and the CUDA Runtime

 ### Memory handling

-* All memory should be allocated once at startup
+* All memory is allocated once per indexer object on creation

 ### Memory pinning